-- Request that original transcripts from each academic institution previously attended be sent to the Doctoral Studies Office - Submit an academic essay explaining the applicant's call to advanced studies, current ministry setting, and explanation of interest in the requested concentration of study as an example of the applicant's writing skills - 3.
+- Request that original transcripts from each academic institution previously attended be sent to the Doctoral Studies Office - 2.
+Submit an academic essay explaining the applicant's call to advanced studies, current ministry setting, and explanation of interest in the requested concentration of study as an example of the applicant's writing skills - 3.
 Provide two academic reference and one personal or professional references - 4.
 Provide a completed Pastor/Church Endorsement Form.

 International applicants must also submit the results of the Test of English as a Foreign Language (TOEFL) examination.
 For the internet-based test (iBT), a minimum total score of 80 is required with a minimum of 20 on each of the Reading, Listening, Speaking, and Writing sub-sections.
-Other forms of the TOEFL exam are not accepted unless prior approval is obtained from the Doctoral Studies Committee.
+Other forms of the TOEFL exam are not accepted unless prior approval is obtained from the Doctoral Academic Policies Committee.

 Applicants not meeting all admission requirements may petition to enter the program under provisional status.
-For information about this process please contact the Doctoral Studies Office (877-414-3755 or <a href="mailto:doctoral-based-uoing-doctoral-based-uoing-uoing-doctoral-based-uoing-uoin
+For information about this process please contact the Doctoral Studies Office (877-414-3755 or docstudies@mbts.edu).